Scaling accessibility compliance at VA.gov through community and culture

 You might be wondering, “what does this do for time to launch?”

-A beyond compliance approach will require more effort earlier in the product development life cycle but will also significantly reduce the total time and cost required later during development, testing, production, and post-launch fixes.
+An accessibility compliance approach will require more effort earlier in the product development life cycle but will also significantly reduce the total time and cost required later during development, testing, production, and post-launch fixes.
 We can frame this in terms of how many people might be involved with either approach.

 Catching a major defect at the design stage

 According to Deque, 67% of accessibility defects originate in design.
-Using a beyond compliance approach, we can catch and resolve those issues early with low involvement from the team.
+Using a compliance approach, we can catch and resolve those issues early with low involvement from the team.

 - Designers explore alternative approaches in a low-risk environment.

-- Accessibility specialists support and guide designers.
+- Accessibility compliance specialists support and guide designers.

 Catching a major defect in production